anirban1992/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk final_steps_per_day](figure/final_steps_per_day.png)

+There seems to be a slight difference in the graph, as we have imputed the ones with missing data with the mean.

 Mean of the steps and median of the steps are recalclated for this new data frame (`final_mean_steps` and `final_median_steps` respectively)